zkintro/zkintro/content/it/temp.md

 Perché le ZKPs stanno diventando così rilevanti proprio adesso?
 Ci sono motivi sia tecnici che sociali.

 Technically, ZKPs are fairly new.
-Mathematically they've only existed for a few decades\[^20].
-Similar to computing itself, it then took a while to become performant and practical, even in theory\[^21].
+Mathematically they've only existed for a few decades [^20].
+Similar to computing itself, it then took a while to become performant and practical, even in theory [^21].

 Dal punto di vista tecnico, le ZKPs sono piuttosto recenti.
-Matematicamente esistono solo da qualche decennio\[^20].
-Come accaduto per l’informatica in generale, ci è voluto del tempo perché diventassero efficienti e praticabili, anche solo a livello teorico\[^21].
+Matematicamente esistono solo da qualche decennio [^20].
+Come accaduto per l’informatica in generale, ci è voluto del tempo perché diventassero efficienti e praticabili, anche solo a livello teorico [^21].

 After that, someone had to take these papers and cryptographic protocols and turn them into something practical.
 The first notable example of this was Zcash, the privacy-preserving cryptocurrency, in 2016.
-It started as a paper written by cypherpunks and researchers\[^22].
+It started as a paper written by cypherpunks and researchers [^22].
 The first version was an impressive feat of research and engineering applied to an end product and system.
 While the system had many issues and was far from optimal, it was the first real practical example of using ZKPs in the real world.
 This showed people that it was possible and practical to use ZKPs in the real world.
 This has led to an explosion of research and engineering efforts in ZKP, especially in recent years.

 Successivamente, qualcuno ha dovuto trasformare quei paper e quei protocolli crittografici in qualcosa di pratico.
 Il primo esempio degno di nota è stato Zcash, la criptovaluta orientata alla privacy, nel 2016.
-Il progetto nacque da un paper scritto da cypherpunk e ricercatori\[^22].
+Il progetto nacque da un paper scritto da cypherpunk e ricercatori [^22].
 La prima versione fu un’impresa notevole di ricerca e ingegneria applicata a un prodotto e sistema reale.
 Anche se presentava molte criticità ed era ben lontana dall’essere ottimale, fu il primo esempio concreto di uso delle ZKPs nel mondo reale.
 Questo dimostrò che era davvero possibile e pratico utilizzare le ZKPs.
 Da lì è esplosa la ricerca e lo sviluppo in questo campo, specialmente negli ultimi anni.

 Public blockchains like Ethereum and Zcash, a privacy-preserving cryptocurrency, had a big role to play in this.
-What blockchains excel at are things like censorship resistance and transparency\[^23].
+What blockchains excel at are things like censorship resistance and transparency[^23].
 This comes at the cost of a lack of privacy and scalability, something that ZKPs excel at.
 In this sense, they are a natural fit.
-Couple that with the blockchain community's appetite for advanced cryptography\[^24], and it is no wonder a lot of the innovation is happening at the intersection between blockchain and ZKPs\[^25].
+Couple that with the blockchain community's appetite for advanced cryptography [^24], and it is no wonder a lot of the innovation is happening at the intersection between blockchain and ZKPs [^25].
 Due to the many well-capitalized blockchain projects, this has also led to more investment into research and engineering in a traditionally more academic space.

 Le blockchain pubbliche come Ethereum e Zcash, una criptovaluta orientata alla privacy, hanno avuto un ruolo fondamentale in questo.
-Le blockchain eccellono in caratteristiche come la resistenza alla censura e la trasparenza\[^23].
+Le blockchain eccellono in caratteristiche come la resistenza alla censura e la trasparenza [^23].
 Tuttavia, tutto questo avviene a scapito della privacy e della scalabilità, esattamente i punti forti delle ZKPs.
 Da questo punto di vista, la combinazione è naturale.
-Aggiungiamo anche la forte propensione della community blockchain verso la crittografia avanzata\[^24], e non sorprende che molta dell’innovazione si stia concentrando proprio nell’intersezione tra blockchain e ZKPs\[^25].
+Aggiungiamo anche la forte propensione della community blockchain verso la crittografia avanzata [^24], e non sorprende che molta dell’innovazione si stia concentrando proprio nell’intersezione tra blockchain e ZKPs [^25].
 Inoltre, i numerosi progetti blockchain ben finanziati hanno portato a nuovi investimenti in ricerca e sviluppo in un ambito storicamente più accademico.

 Considering the complexity involved, spanning applied mathematics, cryptography, papers on specific ZKP systems, implementing novel proof systems, tooling, and applications that touch other complex domains, things are moving extremely fast.
 Every year - even every month - there are new research papers with novel techniques, improved tooling, and applications.
 The feedback loop between new research and it being implemented and then used is getting tighter.
 While still difficult, it is getting easier and easier to get started.
 As tooling is improved, developers need to understand the math behind ZKPs less and less.

-Considerando la complessità in gioco, che spazia tra matematica applicata, crittografia, articoli su sistemi ZKP specifici, implementazione di nuovi sistemi di prova, strumenti di sviluppo e applicazioni in domini complessi, i progressi sono rapidissimi.
+Considerando la complessità in gioco, che spazia tra matematica applicata, crittografia, articoli su sistemi ZKP specifici, implementazione di nuovi sistemi di prova, strumenti di sviluppo e applicazioni che vanno a toccare altri domini complessi, i progressi sono rapidissimi.
 Ogni anno, persino ogni mese, vengono pubblicati nuovi articoli con tecniche inedite, strumenti migliori e nuove applicazioni.
 Il ciclo tra ricerca, implementazione e utilizzo si sta facendo sempre più corto.
 Anche se resta difficile, iniziare oggi è molto più facile di qualche anno fa.
 E man mano che gli strumenti migliorano, agli sviluppatori è richiesto di comprendere sempre meno la matematica che sta alla base delle ZKPs.

 In terms of the performance of ZKPs, there's a form of Moore's law happening.
 Moore's law is the observation that the number of transistors doubles about every two years.
 This is what led to the computer revolution.
 In ZKPs, projects that were just pipe dreams a few years ago, seen as completely unpractical, are now being executed on, things like _zkVM_ and _zkML_.
-As a rule of thumb, it has been observed in the ZKP world that things improve by an order of magnitude every other year or so\[^26].
+As a rule of thumb, it has been observed in the ZKP world that things improve by an order of magnitude every other year or so [^26].
 This is because it is a new technology, and it is possible to aggressively optimize on many layers of the stack, from the programs we write, to the systems we use, to the hardware itself.
 We have no reason to believe this will stop any time soon.

 In termini di prestazioni, nel mondo delle ZKPs sta avvenendo una sorta di legge di Moore.
 La legge di Moore osserva che il numero di transistor raddoppia circa ogni due anni.
 Questo è ciò che ha reso possibile la rivoluzione informatica.
 Nelle ZKPs, progetti che pochi anni fa sembravano pura fantasia, sono oggi eseguiti su cose come _zkVM_ e _zkML_.
-Come regola empirica, si è osservato che i progressi nel campo delle ZKPs migliorano di un ordine di grandezza ogni anno circa\[^26].
+In linea di massima, si è osservato che i progressi nel campo delle ZKPs migliorano di un ordine di grandezza ogni anno circa [^26].
 Questo perché si tratta di una tecnologia nuova, in cui è possibile ottimizzare in modo aggressivo su ogni livello dello stack: dai programmi che scriviamo, ai sistemi che usiamo, fino all’hardware stesso.
-E non ci sono motivi per credere che questa tendenza si fermerà a breve.
+Non abbiamo motivo di credere che questa tendenza si fermerà a breve.

 ![Moore's Law](../assets/01_moores-law.png "Legge di Moore")